david-risney/blog/content/dave/post/code-search-chromium-vs-ado.md

 The biggest difference is learning that Chromium is using partial regular expressions matching, ADO is using full glob matching, and GitHub is using partial literal matching unless you use `/.../` to explicitly ask for regular expressions.
 So **TLDR**: `*` in ADO should be `.*` in Chromium, and `/.*/` in GitHub.

 ### Example Comparison

+Searching for the `kTopLevel` symbol in the Chromium codebase, excluding tests and mojom files, and only looking in a service path:

 **ADO query:**
 ```